aaditya-2905/terraform-aws-vpc/README.md

-# Dynamic AWS VPC Wrapper Module
+# AWS VPC Wrapper Module

 A fully dynamic and reusable Terraform wrapper for provisioning a production-ready AWS VPC.
 This module uses `try()` logic for robust defaults and `for_each` for flexible subnet management, ensuring zero-error deployment even with minimal inputs.